What is a Business Plan?

 2. To Establish Business Milestones

-The business plan should clearly lay out the long-term milestones that are most important to the success of your business.
+The business plan should clearly lay out the long-term milestones that are most important to the success of your large or small business.
 To paraphrase Guy Kawasaki, a milestone is something significant enough to come home and tell your spouse about (without boring him or her to death).
 Would you tell your spouse that you tweaked the company brochure?
 Probably not.
 But you’d certainly share the news that you launched your new website or reached $1M in annual revenues.

 3. To Better Understand Your Competition